Hiroki111/coding-assignment/task1.md

 ## Others

 - Semicolons are missing and formatting isn't consistent.
 I'd suggest setting a pre-commit hook with a code formatter (e.g. prettier).
 By doing so, all the files are formatted in a consistent way before making a commit.
 Likewise, you can set up ESLint with a pre-commit hook.
-If you do this, you won't miss if there is any unused variables.
+If you set it up, you won't miss unused variables.
 (I'll be happy to assist you if you need help for setting them up)

 - I can see this pattern `const state = useSelector((state) => state)`.
 I'd prefer destructuring the sate (e.g. `const { starred, watchLater } = useSelector((state) => state)`).
-This way is more concise in my opinion, as `state` itself isn't used.
+In my opinion this is more concise, since `state` itself isn't used.